Dupytrens Contracture

 AND

-- and the patient is willing to have an operation
+- the patient is willing to have an operation

 - Symptoms that result in an inability to sustain employment despite reasonable occupational adjustment, or act as a barrier to employment or undertake education